Ziggo: Television signal

+DVB-C

-The digital television signal is transmitted in the Digital Video Broadcasting-Cable (DVB-C) standard.
+The digital television signal is transmitted in the Digital Video Broadcasting-Cable (DVB-C) standard in 256-QAM modulation mode.
+According to measurements the bit rates of the offered digital television channels vary, and many television channels have a variable bit rate (VBR).
 The high-definition channels are encoded in H.264/MPEG-4 AVC and most standard-definition channels are encoded in MPEG-4.
 Only a part of the free-to-cable standard-definition channels are still encoded in MPEG-2.
 Customers can buy or rent a certified set-top box or Integrated Digital Television with embedded CA. Additionally customers can buy any television or set-top box with a DVB-C tuner for the free-to-cable basic subscription and optionally included by CI+ support with a Ziggo compatible conditional-access module for supplemental packages.
 As of 2015, Ziggo uses both the Nagravision and Irdeto conditional access system.

+Cable television via DVB-C is a service with which Ziggo can distinguish itself, as DVB-C linear television distribution is not available in Ziggy's service area from competing all-fiber-optics providers, who opted for Internet Protocol television (IPTV) instead of DVB-C. Despite this, the phasing out and end of DVB-C is inevitable, due to Ziggo's intended future switch to more capable DOCSIS 4 cable internet technology.

+2024 partial DVB-C shutdown

+Ziggo opted to start the phasing out of DVB-C cautiously.
+In July 2024 the DVB-C television distribution of the Hindi, Turkish, Arabic and Gay Lifestyle subscription packages ended.
+In June 2024 Ziggo offered these subscribers to switch to their Next Mini 4K rent decoder to continue watching these packages, if their decoding hardware is unsuitable for IPTV-only content delivery.
+Ziggo stated there is no plan yet to make more television channels IPTV-only after this partial DVB-C shutdown.